JackSzwergold/Writing/memories/Raves and Erasure.md

 A few short steps we were at the door where this “party” was happening and walked in.

-The apartment was dark, theer were people and music and such, but the party seemed more to be like a small group of friends disconnecting from reality and being anti-social in a social way.
+The apartment was dark, there were people and music and such, but the party seemed more to be like a small group of friends disconnecting from reality and being anti-social in a social way.

 I saw a guy going around in a twitchy way telling people to not touch this, that and the other.
 The apartment was his and this party was for him yet he seemed to not be having fun.